What Is the NUT Score? A Better Way to Measure Player Value

 Why Not Just Use WAR?

 WAR is a great concept β one number to capture a player's total value.
-But it has real problems.
-Baseball Reference's bWAR and FanGraphs' fWAR frequently disagree by 2+ wins for the same player in the same season.
-The gap almost always comes from how they measure defense.
+The problem: there's no such thing as "WAR."
+Baseball Reference's bWAR and FanGraphs' fWAR are different stats.
+They routinely disagree by 1-2 wins on the same player, sometimes more.
+Whichever version you cite, someone will tell you to use the other.

 Where to See NUT Scores